 Indigenous Tutorial Assistance Scheme (ITAS) provides tutoring support to Aboriginal and Torres Strait Islander coursework students.
 Eligible students can access up to 2 hours of tutoring and study skills assistance per unit of study each week.
 You can apply by outlining your academic needs and the courses you need assistance with.
 If approved, you will be matched with an ITAS tutor who is best suited to your learning needs.

-Aboriginal and Torres Strait Islander research students can access pastoral and wellbeing support from both The Gadigal Centre and the Yooroang Garang teams.
+Aboriginal and Torres Strait Islander research students can access pastoral and wellbeing support from the Gadigal Centre.

 Further requests for support or assistance can be made to the Director of Aboriginal and Torres Strait Islander Research, Professor Jaky Troy.